 - shortness of breath, particularly during exertion or exercise

 - high blood pressure

-- edema (swelling) of the feet, ankles, and legs
+- edema, or swelling, of your feet, ankles, and legs

-Treatment varies depending on how much the cardiomyopathy has damaged the heart and the resulting symptoms.
+Treatment varies depending on how damaged your heart is due to cardiomyopathy and the resulting symptoms.

-Some people may require no treatment until symptoms appear.
+Some people may not require treatment until symptoms appear.
 Others who are beginning to struggle with breathlessness or chest pain may need to make some lifestyle adjustments or take medications.

-Cardiomyopathy can’t be reversed or cured, but it can be controlled with some of the following options:
+You can’t reverse or cure cardiomyopathy, but you can control it with some of the following options:

 - medications, including those used to treat high blood pressure, prevent water retention, keep the heart beating with a normal rhythm, prevent blood clots, and reduce inflammation